logstash/cookbook/recipes/junos/index.md

 ---
 layout: article
-title: Juniper
+title: Juniper JunOS
 tags: juniper junos utm
 ---

-* Goal: Demonstrate how to use Grok patterns to index juniper specific syslog messages from JunOS device.
+* Goal: Demonstrate how to use Grok patterns to index JunOS specific syslog messages from JunOS device.
 * Audience: Anyone who has a JunOS device